code-cracker/code-cracker/README.md

 Or use the Package Manager in Visual Studio.

 If you want global analyzers that will work on every project you open in Visual Studio, then you want the Extension.
-Grab the extension at the Visual Studio Extensions site: (TODO: add site)
+Grab the extension at the [Visual Studio Extensions Gallery](https://visualstudiogallery.msdn.microsoft.com/ab588981-91a5-478c-8e65-74d0ff450862).

 To build from source: